 Issue/Design Element: Privacy Requirement: 2013 Residential Design Codes Clause 5.4.1 Applicant's Proposal: Unenclosed outdoor active habitable spaces screened to 1.6 metres in height or set back 7.5 metres.
 First floor balcony - 6 metres to neighbouring property on opposite side of ROW.
-Design Principles: P1.1 Minimal direct overlooking of active habitable space and outdoor living areas of adjacent dwellings achieve through: building layout and location; design of major openings; landscape screening of outdoor active habitable spaces; and/or location of screening devices.
+Design Principles: P1.1 Minimal direct overlooking of active habitable spaces and outdoor living areas of adjacent dwellings achieved through: • building layout and location; • design of major openings; • landscape screening of outdoor active habitable spaces; and/or • location of screening devices.
 P1.2 Maximum visual privacy to side and rear boundaries through measures such as: offsetting the location of ground and first floor windows so that viewing is oblique rather than direct; building to the boundary where appropriate; setting back the first floor from the side boundary; providing higher or opaque and fixed windows; and/or screen devices (including landscaping, fencing, obscure glazing, timber screens, external blinds, window hoods and shutters).
 Summary of Applicant's Justification: Nil.
 Officer Technical Comment: The overlooking is into major openings on the property across the ROW.
 Accordingly the variation cannot be supported.
 It is noted that this variation no longer applies if the balconies are screened to 1.6 metres in height.

-Required by Legislation: Yes Required by City of Vincent Policy: Yes Consultation Period: 16 October 2014 - 30 October 2014 Comments Received: Five submissions were received during the consultation period objecting to the nature of the development.
-The plans have been revised since consultation, however a number of factors that are objected to remain.
+Required by Legislation: Yes Required by City of Vincent Policy: Yes Consultation Period: 16 October 2 2014 - 30 October 2014 Comments Received: objecting to sions were received during the consithe nature of the development.
+The place consultation, however a number of facemain. ans have been